Price (RRP): $167.90 – varies according to $AU vs $US exchange rate

 As is my wont, I eschewed speed test apps in favour of ad hoc, real-world-like tests.
 The reasons:

-- Ultimate throughput depends as much on the computer into which the storage device is plugged as it does on the device itself.
+- Ultimate throughput depends on the computer USB interface.
 Do we know for certain that the computer isn’t the bottleneck?
 Using well-established speed tests implies a degree of comparability that is likely more misleading than useful.

 - Not that I would ever suggest that any company would ever do this, but the more widely used a test is, the more tempting it might be for market participants to optimise their devices for just that test.
 Of course, that would never, ever happen.